julienvollering/DSMdepth/ms/ms.md

 disclaimer: |
   *Disclaimer.* The authors declare that the results, discussions, and interpretations presented in this study are solely their own.
 The views expressed herein do not necessarily reflect those of their respective institutions or funding agencies.
 acknowledgements: |
   *Acknowledgements.* We thank the Norwegian Public Roads Administration for sharing data from ground-penetrating radar surveys.
 We also thank Vikas Baranwal from the Geological Survey of Norway for helping us access the radiometric data from Skrim.
-This work contains data under the following licenses: (1) Creative Commons Attribution 4.0 International, © Kartverket, (2) *Norge digitalt* license, Norwegian Institute of Bioeconomy Research (NIBIO), © Geovekst, and (3) the Norwegian License for Public Data (NLOD), made available by the Geological Survey of Norway.
-Large language models have been used during the drafting and editing of this manuscript, with author oversight.
+This work contains data under the following licenses: (1) Creative Commons Attribution 4.0 International, \copyright Kartverket, (2) *Norge digitalt* license, Norwegian Institute of Bioeconomy Research (NIBIO), \copyright Geovekst, and (3) the Norwegian License for Public Data (NLOD), made available by the Geological Survey of Norway.
+Large language models have been used to expedite coding of the analysis, with author oversight.
+Large language models have also been used during the drafting and editing of this manuscript, with author oversight.
 We maintain full responsibility for the scientific output, as per the European Commission's *Living guidelines on the responsible use of generative AI in research*.
 output:
   bookdown::pdf_book:
     latex_engine: lualatex